 Now it’s your turn, put the ball on the table, and see if you can repeat everything you have learnt.
 Shoot the foosball towards the opponent’s goal.
 Then repeat the move, again and again, over time you will improve!

-Before you can start to practice any new skill, you need to know how to do it correctly.
-The best way to acquire this knowledge is for someone who is already skilled in this to show you how to make the new Foosball move, then you can try it, and they can tell you if you are doing it correctly.
+Before you can practice any new skill, you need to know how to do it correctly.
+The best way to gain this knowledge is for someone who is already skilled in this to show you how to make the new Foosball move, then you can try it, and they can tell you if you are doing it correctly.

 If there is no expert to show you a new skill, you can try reading a book or blog post on how to perform this latest move.
 Once you understand the theory, watch several videos on the skill being shown on YouTube.
 This reinforces what you have read, and should give you a pretty good idea of how the move should be completed.
 You then need to practice.

-It is a good idea, to reread and watch the YouTube videos every now and again, when you are beginning a new skill.
-You may find as you practice you pick up bad habits, and are not repeating it correctly.
+It is a good idea to re-read and watch the YouTube videos every now and again, when you are beginning a new skill.
+You may find as you practice you pick up bad habits and are not repeating it correctly.
 Once you can make a move and are just trying to improve your speed and accuracy, this will not be necessary.

 Being able to shoot the ball at high speeds towards the opponent’s goal is an essential skill, and always needs to be faster.

-Once you have the above skill mastered, you will be a better than average player.
+Once you have the above skill mastered, you will be a better-than-average player.
 But there are a lot more things to learn and practice.
-There are some YouTube playlists later in this article, they have videos showing you how to practice individual skills, so I will not list them all here
+There are some YouTube playlists later in this article, they have videos showing you how to practice individual skills, so I will not list them all here.

-When you are playing alone, it can be straightforward to score a goal, as there is no defence.
+When you are playing alone, it's straightforward to score a goal, as there is no defence.
 To make it more challenging, you can use a Practice Plate.
 This a piece of wood or similar that you put in front of the goal.
 It makes the area that you have to shoot at much smaller requiring higher skill and accuracy.
 You can make several of these with smaller and smaller holes, as your skill improves.

-I know some ranked amateurs, they are practicing foosball alone for around 2 hours a day, 5 to 7 days a week
+I know some ranked amateurs; they are practicing foosball alone for around 2 hours a day, 5 to 7 days a week

 A much better solution is to video yourself practicing at the start for a few minutes, then again at regular intervals.
 This can be done by most people now, as they have access to a smartphone or digital camera.

 When you video yourself, you can compare your skills with what they were like a week, or a month ago, so that you can see that you are getting better.
-This encourages you to keep trying as you can see the improvement.
+This encourages you to keep trying, as you can see the improvement.
 You can also compare what you are doing with experts on YouTube videos, checking that your stance, positioning, and play are correct, making adjustments to your game as necessary.
 You will be playing professional foosball in no time!

 There are several books available that may help you learn foosball.
 We have an article on Foosball Books here Foosball Books

 There are also thousands of blog posts telling you how to do a particular shot.
-These are not always as in-depth as some of the books, but they are free.
+These are not always as in-depth as some books, but they are free.
 Just google to find them, for example, to learn the “Wrist Flick” google:

 “learn foosball wrist flick.”

 Do not waste your time playing with a cheap plastic ball.
-A good ball is only a few dollars and will last a long time
+A good ball is only a few dollars and will last a long time.

 Again on YouTube, there is no shortage of videos instructing you on how to perform every move and every skill related to Foosball.
-Below are some of my favorites
+Below are some of my favorites :

 Unreal Foos Tutorials